AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_Azure_OpenAI/README.md

 [Azure Machine Learning](https://learn.microsoft.com/azure/machine-learning/overview-what-is-azure-machine-learning?view=azureml-api-2) is a cloud service for accelerating and managing the machine learning (ML) project lifecycle.
 ML professionals, data scientists, and engineers can use it in their day-to-day workflows to train and deploy models and manage machine learning operations (MLOps).

 Azure Machine Learning can be used to create a model or use a model built from an open-source platform, such as PyTorch, TensorFlow, or scikit-learn.
-Additionally, MLOps tools help you monitor, retrain, and redeploy models.
+Additionally, MLOps tools help monitor, retrain, and redeploy models.

 ML projects often require a team with a varied skill set to build and maintain.
-Azure Machine Learning has tools that help enable you to:
+Azure Machine Learning has tools that help enable:

-- Collaborate with your team via shared notebooks, compute resources, serverless compute, data, and environments
+- Collaboration within a team via shared notebooks, compute resources, serverless compute, data, and environments

-- Develop models for fairness and explainability, tracking and auditability to fulfill lineage and audit compliance requirements
+- Developing models for fairness and explainability, tracking and auditability to fulfill lineage and audit compliance requirements

-- Deploy ML models quickly and easily at scale, and manage and govern them efficiently with MLOps
+- Deploying ML models quickly and easily at scale, and manage and govern them efficiently with MLOps

-- Run machine learning workloads anywhere with built-in governance, security, and compliance
+- Running machine learning workloads anywhere with built-in governance, security, and compliance

 Enterprises working in the Microsoft Azure cloud can use familiar security and role-based access control for infrastructure.
-You can set up a project to deny access to protected data and select operations.
+A project can be set up to deny access to protected data and select operations.

 #### Azure Machine Learning vs Azure Open AI